bdunko/Charon-s-Obol/notes/Obol/Data/Characters.md

 - [ ] The Architect - There are no payoff coins.
 You start with Hermes, Hephaestus, and Dionysus.
 There is no monsters or final boss, but there are more tollgates and trials.
 - [ ] The Archer - Powers cost arrows to use instead of charges.
 You start with an additional coin which generates arrows. (something something something...)
 - [ ] The coin limit is increased.
 All coins are Diobols.
+- [ ] Adherent - Only a single type of power coin is available (limit the possible types to reasonable ones), randomly chosen.
+(All possible payoff coins are available)